Do you believe in love at first sight??

 While there were a few specific things we wanted to see, we didn’t have a specific itinerary for much of the day.
 We just wandered around, stopping in at shops, taking pictures of the bright colors and enjoying the bright blue sky.

 I was obsessed with all the different shapes and sizes and styles of buildings.
 Even though they’re all so different they all somehow go together beautifully.

+Even with only 24 hours in Dublin, we made sure to see some of the biggest sights.
 We swung by Christ Church Cathedral, only for a few minutes.
 This style of architecture is one I particularly love…look at the top of that tower, those little jaggedy edges. (crenelations?)

 We walked along the River Liffey and were charmed by the little things—decorative touches on lampposts, bright doors, cute signs on buildings.

 Of course we couldn’t spend a day in Dublin without a trip to St. Patrick’s Cathedral.
 I loved that there weren’t tons of people milling around so we could get beautiful pictures, with the fountain and bright flowers popping against the lines of the cathedral.

 We enjoyed the hustle and bustle of Trinity College after a bit of shopping.

 You might also like: Driving Ireland’s Gorgeous Dingle Peninsula

 After a crepe lunch we went over O’Connell Square and the Post Office.
 In addition to it being a beautiful building and the last great Georgian building constructed here, the General Post Office was the headquarters for the uprising’s leaders during the Easter Rising of 1916.